Ambassadors of China

-This article contains several lists of ambassadors from China.
+This article contains several lists of ambassadors of the People's Republic of China.
 The incumbents change from time to time; sometimes a post starts or stops being temporarily headed by a lower ranking diplomat.
 Occasionally, a post is created or abolished.

-In accordance with articles 67 and 81 of the Constitution of the People's Republic of China, ambassadors are selected by the Standing Committee of the National People's Congress and officially appointed by the President of the People's Republic of China.
+In accordance with articles 67 and 81 of the Constitution of China, ambassadors are selected by the Standing Committee of the National People's Congress and officially appointed by the President of China.

-Current Chinese Ambassadors
+Current ambassadors of China

 Ambassador information is primarily taken from the Ministry of Foreign Affairs ambassador information pages.
 In certain cases, the information is taken from the relevant embassy website.